Progress report for ONE21-381

 The Transport Cart was made from welded steel 1” square tube and rail trolleys.
 We designed the Transport Cart to primarily carry 10-pound and 15-pound tomato flats.
 The steel cart weighs about 33 pounds so the system has a maximum load capacity of 225 pounds.
 The cart can carry twenty 10-pound flats or fourteen 15-pound flats.
 This cart can also be fabricated in aluminum which would allow the tool to remain unpainted.
 The aluminum cart would weigh 16 pounds.
 We chose steel to represent a product that others could more easily make or modify themselves as welding aluminum is a more specialized skill.

-The Trolley Cars were made from 3D printed parts, motor, motor controller, drive wheels, sprocket, and chain.
+The trolley cars were originally made from 3D printed parts, motor, motor controller, drive wheels, sprocket, and chain.
+The final version of the trolley cars were made from fabricated steel and aluminum.
 The trolley car includes an embedded computer to automatically control the trolley.
-The computer will run existing Rigorous software to control the system.
+The computer ran existing Rigorous software to control the system.

 The ARCS was fabricated from standard round tube, self-aligning ball bearings, spooling motors, sprockets, and chains.
 The row cover system spans as much of the 30’ width of the greenhouse as possible, determined by the curvature of the hoops at the height of the implement.